tank208/latency-jitter-ztn/README.md

 ---

 ## Overview
-This repository documents an evolving research effort to measure, analyze, and improve **network timing precision and synchronization** in Zero-Trust and industrial environments.
+The project measures latency and jitter in Zero-Trust environments and evaluates Precision Time Protocol (PTP) and Network Time Protocol (NTP) performance in industrial control system (ICS) and operational technology (OT) contexts.

 The project began with baseline **latency and jitter** analysis across isolated and Zero-Trust networks (NILE platform) and is now expanding into **secure, low-cost time synchronization** for electrical and industrial systems under the Energy Institute.